22 August 2026

 €250,000 Special real estate investments, such as conversion of commercial property into residential use or restoration of listed buildings Strict legal, technical and planning conditions apply

-€400,000 Standard property purchases in many areas of Greece Usually one property of at least 120 sq.m.
+€400,000 Standard property purchases in many areas of Greece One property; qualifying built property must generally have at least 120 sq.m. of main-use space

 The €250,000 Route

 The €250,000 route is still available, but it is now a specialised route.
-It may apply to properties converted from commercial or industrial use into residential use, or to listed buildings that are restored.
+It may apply where the main use of a property is legally converted to residential use, including qualifying former industrial property, or where the investment concerns a listed building requiring restoration or reconstruction.

 The €400,000 Route